zl-cheng/kthena/docs/kthena/docs/reference/crd/workload.serving.volcano.sh.md

-AutoscalingPolicyList contains a list of AutoscalingPolicy.
+AutoscalingPolicyList contains a list of AutoscalingPolicy objects.